Strength training for UltraRunners

 Timing is everything… but, we all have busy lives, so make it count when you can.
 Here are some guidelines from my perspective:

 - Running is the priority, so that comes first – The first question here is, what is your priority?
 In most cases for us ultrarunners, the answer will be “our running.”
-Therefore, it is most ideal to do your runs first during the day and then your strength session later in the day
+Therefore, it is ideal to do your runs first during the day and then your strength session later in the day

 - Ensure 1 total rest day per week – make sure you have 1 total day off per week to recover (and enjoy life outside of running… yes, that is a thing!)

-- Once per week is good, twice is great – there is some excellent evidence that shows a significant response to athletes that train twice per week in their pre/off season or early on in training blocks.
+- Once per week is good, twice is great – there is some excellent evidence that shows a significant response to athletes that train twice per week in their pre/off-season or early on in training blocks.
 Moving to once per week to maintain.

 The Good News!